thegenemyers/FASTGA/README.md

 The one or two source arguments to FastGA can be either a FASTA file, a ONEcode sequence file (e.g. .1seq), a precomputed genome database
 (GDB), or a precomputed genome index (GIX).
-FastGA determines this by looking at the extension of the argument if it is given explicitly, or if only the "root" name is given then it looks first for a GIX with extenxion .gix, then a GDB with extension .gdb, then a fasta file with one of the extensions .fa, .fna, .fasta, .fa.gz, .fna.gz, or .fasta.gz, and if all else fails then FastGA tries to open the file as a ONEcode (sequence) file.
+FastGA determines this by looking at the extension of the argument if it is given explicitly, or if only the "root" name is given then it looks first for a GIX with extenxion .gix, then a GDB with extension .1gdb, then a fasta file with one of the extensions .fa, .fna, .fasta, .fa.gz, .fna.gz, or .fasta.gz, and if all else fails then FastGA tries to open the file as a ONEcode (sequence) file.
 If a GIX is not present then FastGA makes one, and if in turn a GDB is not present than one is made.
 The objects so made are removed